-A stockholder proposal submitted pursuant to Rule 14a-8 under the Exchange Act for inclusion in the Company's proxy statement and form of Proxy for the 2009 annual meeting of stockholders must be received by the Company by December 15, 2008.
+A stockholder proposal submitted pursuant to Rule 14a-8 under the Exchange Act for inclusion in the Company's Proxy Statement and form of proxy for the 2011 Annual Meeting of Stockholders must be received by the Company by December 22, 2010.
 Such a proposal must also comply with the requirements as to form and substance established by the SEC for such proposals.

-A stockholder otherwise desiring to bring a proposal before the 2009 annual meeting of stockholders (including generally any proposal relating to the nomination of a director to be elected to the Board of Directors) must comply with the then current advance notice and information requirements in the Company's Charter and Bylaws and deliver the proposal to the principal executive offices of the Company after March 10, 2009 and on or before April 9, 2009 (60 to 90 days prior to the first anniversary of this year's annual meeting) in order for such proposal to be considered timely.
+A stockholder otherwise desiring to bring a proposal before the 2011 Annual Meeting of Stockholders (including generally any proposal relating to the nomination of a director to be elected to the Board of Directors) must comply with the then current advance notice and information requirements in the Company's Charter and Bylaws and deliver the proposal to the principal executive offices of the Company after February 4, 2011 and on or before March 6, 2011 (90 to 120 days prior to the first anniversary of this year's Annual Meeting) in order for such proposal to be considered timely.
+If, however, the date of the 2011 Annual Meeting is more than 30 days before or more than 60 days after June 4, 2011, stockholders must submit such nominations or proposals no earlier than the close of business on the 120th day prior to the Annual Meeting, and no later than the close of business on the later of the 90th day prior to the Annual Meeting or the 10th day following the date on which public disclosure of the date of the 2011 Annual Meeting of Stockholders is increased and there is no public announcement by us naming all of the nominees for director or specifying the size of the increased Board of Directors by February 24, 2011 (100 days prior to the first anniversary of this year's Annual Meeting), notice will also be considered timely, but only with respect to nominees for any new positions created by such increase, if it is delivered to our Secretary at our principal executive offices no later than the close of business on the 10th day following the day on which such public announcement is first made by the Company.
 Any proposal nominating a director candidate must also comply with the requirements above under "Proposal 1.
 Election of Directors-The Board of Directors-Director Nominations by Stockholders."

+Our bylaws also provide that a stockholder who wishes to nominate a director or propose other proper business to be brought before the stockholders at the Annual Meeting must be a stockholder of record of the Company at the time the notice is delivered to the Company's Secretary and the stockholder must be entitled to vote at the Annual Meeting.

-Any such proposal should be mailed to: Willdam Group, Inc., 2401 East Katella Avenue, Suite 300, Anaheim, California 92806, Attn: Assistant Secretary.
-Copies of the Charter and Bylaws may be obtained without charge by providing a written request to the Assistant Secretary of the Company at that address.
+A stockholder notice to nominate a director or bring any other business before the 2011 Annual Meeting of Stockholders must set forth certain information specified in our Bylaws.
+Any stockholder proposal should be mailed to: Willdan Group, Inc., 2401 East Katella Avenue, Suite 300, Anaheim, California 92806, Attn: Secretary.
+Copies of the Charter and Bylaws may be obtained without charge by providing a written request to the Secretary of the Company at that address.